csc-training/openacc/docs/06-Multiple-GPUs.md

 # Multi-GPU communication cases

 - Single node multi-GPU programming
-    - All GPUs of a node are accessible from single process and its OpenMP threads
+    - All GPUs of a node are accessible from a single process and its OpenMP threads
     - Data copies either directly or through CPU memory
-- Multi node multi-GPU programming
+- Multi-node multi-GPU programming
-    - Communication between nodes requires message passing, MPI
+    - Communication between nodes requires message passing (MPI)
-- In this lecture we will in detail only discuss parallelization with MPI
+- In this lecture we will discuss in detail only parallelization with MPI
-    - This enables direct scalability from single to multi-node
+    - It enables direct scalability from single to multi-node

-# Selecting device
+# Multiple GPUs

 - OpenACC permits using multiple GPUs within one node by using the `acc_get_num_devices` and `acc_set_device_num` functions